shukriadams/discord-giveawaybot/README.md

 ## Requirements

-Node 7 or greater.
+- Node 7 or greater.
-Yarn (or use npm if you prefer that)
+- Yarn (or use npm if you prefer that)

 ## Setup

-If you use Vagrant, the included vagrant script will start an Ubunty VM ready to run the bot.
+If you use Vagrant, the included vagrant script will start an Ubuntu VM ready to run the bot (for development or testing).

     cd /vagrant
     vagrant up